-In 2010, the Board of Supervisors adopted the Visual and Performing Arts Comprehensive Plan Policy Amendment following comprehensive community engagement.
+In 2010, the Board of Supervisors adopted the Visual and Performing Arts Comprehensive Plan Policy Amendment following significant and thorough community engagement.

 Amendment included the need to "develop a countywide Cultural Arts Master Plan which locates and specifies existing and planned arts facilities to address current and future needs..."